KockaAdmiralac/kockaadmiralac.github.io/_pages/about.md

     - All of these are in Serbian, so the correct pronounciation of "c" is "ts", but people commonly mispronounce it.
 It should be KotskaAdmeeralats, not CockaAdmire-a-lack, but it's an honest mistake to make.
+    - People also often mistake me for a Hungarian person.
+Sorry!
+It's not my fault that we ~~stole~~ incorporated the word 'kocka' into the Serbian dictionary from Hungarian.
     - When I create bot users, I usually name them `KockaBot`.

 ## Education